Anaemia

 • Headache

 You can find the main Anaemia Test in the Nutrient Tests section of the shop.
-This is a cutting edge test that includes active B12 and red blood cell folate as well as a full bloods count with an inflammatory marker, which means you can rely on the results more.
+This is a cutting edge test that includes active B12 and red blood cell folate as well as a full bloods count with an inflammatory marker, which means you can rely on the results more – serum can be very misleading.
 Have a read.

 For iron, you need to be looking at ferritin and saturation levels mostly.
 If I could have a pound for everyone who told me they had had their iron tested and it was fine, but then when I looked at it and found it wasn’t, I would be rich!
 The general rule I go by is: